trailblazer/reform/README.md

 end
 ```

+## Multiparameter Dates

+Composed multi-parameter dates as created by the Rails date helper are processed automatically.
+As soon as Reform detects an incoming `release_date(i1)` or the like it is gonna be converted into a date.

+Note that the date will be `nil` when one of the components (year/month/day) is missing.

 ## Security

-By explicitely defining the form layout using `::property` there is no more need for protecting from unwanted input. `strong_parameter` or `
+By explicitely defining the form layout using `::property` there is no more need for protecting from unwanted input. `strong_parameter` or `attr_accessible` become obsolete.
-attr_accessible` become obsolete.
 Reform will simply ignore undefined incoming parameters.

 ## Additional Features